collocations.org

 Delicate herbs keep their flavour better when frozen.

-a herb that adds a characteristic flavour to a range of dishes
+a spice that gives a characteristic flavour to a range of dishes

-a herb that adds a characteristic flavour to a range of dishes
+herbs that add flavour to a range of dishes

 Cooking the vegetable destroys its wonderful delicate flavour.